auerlab/fasda/README.md

 diffanal fold-change --output FC.txt c1-all-norm.tsv c2-all-norm.tsv
 ```

-Another issue is that most popular differential analysis tools show a high
+Another issue addressed by diffanal is the fact that most popular
+differential analysis tools suffer from a high
 false discovery rate (FDR) regardless of sample size (biological replicates):
 [https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)

+For computing P-values,
-Diffanal utilizes the Mann-Whitney U-test (A.K.A.
-Wilcoxon rank-sum test), a
+diffanal implements the Mann-Whitney U-test (A.K.A.
+Wilcoxon rank-sum test),
-non-parametric test that provides high stability and low FDR.
+a non-parametric test that provides high stability and low FDR.
 The main
-limitation is that Mann-Whitney
+limitation of Mann-Whitney is that it requires a minimum sample size of
-requires a minimum sample size of about 8 to achieve reasonable statistical
+about 8 to achieve reasonable statistical power.
+As a result, it is not
-power and hence is not useful for typical RNA-Seq or ATAC-Seq experiments
-with only 3 replicates.
+useful for typical RNA-Seq or ATAC-Seq experiments with only 3 replicates.

 Parametric tests used by popular tools can provide reasonable power at very
-low sample sizes in exchange for high FDR.
+low sample sizes, in exchange for high FDR.
 However, their high FDR and
 otherwise poor performance for large sample sizes illustrates a need for
 a new approach.
-Our first goal with diffanal is to address this need
+Hence, our first goal with diffanal is to fill an
-order to fill an under-served niche.
+under-served niche of high sample studies with a tool that is fast and
+produces more stable results.
 Additional use cases including
 data with fewer replicates may be addressed at a later date.

 ## Status